 The CSULB Financial Aid office assists students pursuing their higher-educational goals.
-Here you can learn about a variety of financial aid options including loans, work study, grants and scholarships.
-To apply for financial aid complete the FAFSA (Free Application for Federal Student Aid) at www.fafsa.ed.gov.
+You can learn about a variety of financial aid options including loans, work-study, grants, and scholarships.
+To apply for financial aid complete the FAFSA (Free Application for Federal Student Aid).

-Grants are based on financial need and are either federally or state funded.
+Grants are based on financial needs and are either federally or state funded.
 Grants do not need to be repaid.
-Options: Cal Grants, Educational Opportunity Grants, Federal Pell Grants, Federal Supplemental Educational Opportunity Grants, State University Grants.
+Options include: Cal Grants, Educational Opportunity Grants, Federal Pell Grants, Federal Supplemental Educational Opportunity Grants, State University Grants.

-Loans are based on financial need and are federally or privately funded.
+Loans are based on financial needs and are federally or privately funded.
 Students are required to repay loans.
-Federal student loans may be available to FAFSA applicants; they are not available to DREAM applicants.
-Options: Federal Perkins Loan, Direct PLUS, Direct Stafford Loan.
+Federal student loans may be available to FAFSA applicants; however, they are not available to DREAM applicants.
+Options include: Federal Perkins Loan, Direct PLUS, Direct Stafford Loan.

 Scholarships are private funds that are made available to students through separate application processes.
 Scholarship awards do not need to be repaid.
-Students are encouraged to use CSULB's Center for Scholarship Information via www.csulb.edu/scholarships.
-Options: Department Scholarships, Private Scholarships, Middle Class Scholarship.
+Students are encouraged to use CSULB's Center for Scholarship Information on Scholarships.
+Options include: Department Scholarships, Private Scholarships, Middle Class Scholarship.